Telefónica Germany: History

+Inception

-Telefónica Germany was founded in 1995 as Viag Interkom, as a joint venture between British Telecommunications (45%), VIAG (45%) and Telenor (10%).
-Viag Interkom was awarded Germany's second GSM-1800 (also known as E-Netz (de; lit.
-E-Network in Germany) license in February 1997 and began operations on 1 February 1998 in eight cities.
+Telefónica Germany was founded in 1995 as VIAG Interkom, a joint venture between British Telecommunications (45%), VIAG (45%) and Telenor (10%).
+Viag Interkom was awarded Germany's second GSM-1800 license (also known as E-Netz (de; lit.
+E-Network in German)) in February 1997 and began operations on 1 February 1998 in eight German cities.

-In 2001, BT acquired VIAGs remaining shares for €11.4 billion, and the company was renamed BT Germany, it became a part of BT Wireless, a group of subsidiary companies owned by BT.
-BT Wireless demerged from BT in 2001 to form mmO2 plc and Viag Interkom was relaunched as O2 Germany.
+In 2001, BT acquired VIAG's remaining shares for €11.4 billion, and the company was renamed BT Germany, it became a part of BT Wireless, a group of subsidiary companies owned by BT.
+BT Wireless demerged from BT in 2001 to form mmO2 plc and Viag Interkom was relaunched as O_{2} Germany.

+Takeover by Telefónica, S.A. and IPO

+In 2005, mmO2 plc. of which O2 Germany was a part, was acquired by the Spanish Telefónica group.
+Telefónica additionally took over O_{2}'s subsidiaries in Great Britain and Ireland for a total of £17.7 billion as part of its expansion strategy into Europe.
+As a new subsidiary of Telefónica, O_{2} Germany rebranded as Telefónica O_{2} Germany in 2008.

-Since 2004, the so called Uptown Munich is O2's German headquarters.
+Since 2006, the skyscraper Uptown Munich serves as the German headquarters.
 The 38-story highrise is the tallest building in Munich, designed by architect Christoph Ingenhoven.

-In 2005, mmO2 plc. of which O2 Germany is a part, was acquired by Spanish telecoms giant, Telefónica.
-Telefónica additionally took over O2's subsidiaries in Great Britain and Ireland for a total of £17.7 billion as part of its expansion strategy into Europe.
-As a new subsidiary of Telefónica, Telefónica O2 Germany rebranded as Telefónica O2 Germany GmbH in 2008.

-In 2010, Telefónica O2 Germany merged with HanseNet.
+In 2010, Telefónica O2 Germany bought broadband company HanseNet.
 The merged company was renamed to Telefónica Germany.

-In a bid to boost revenues of up to €1.68 billion earmarked to flow into debt reduction, Telefónica announced its subsidiary, Telefónica O2 Germany, would be making an IPO (initial public offering).
-The IPO would involve the sale of a minority stake (23%) of the subsidiary on the 30 October, 2012, prior to which point they had proceeded through a change in legal form.
+In a bid to boost revenues of up to €1.68 billion earmarked to flow into debt reduction, Telefónica announced its German subsidiary would be making an IPO (initial public offering).
+The IPO would involve the sale of a minority stake (23%) of the subsidiary on the 30 October 2012, prior to which point they had proceeded through a change in legal form.
+Telefónica Germany went public on the Franfurkt Stock Exchange on 30 October 2012 with an issue price of €5.60 under the ticker symbol O2D.
+Following the transition, in March 2013, Telefónica Germany was incorporated into the TecDAX stock exchange index.